How to File an Appeal

-In limited circumstances, the Board will hear appeals after the filing deadline has passed.
+In very limited circumstances, the Board will hear appeals after the filing deadline has passed.
 Contact the Board offices to learn more.

 Make an Appointment.
-Appeals must be filed in person.
+Appeals must be filed by email or telephone.
+Appointments are recommended if you want to file by telephone.
 To make an appointment, please call 415-575-6880.
-Appointments are available Monday through Friday from 8:00 a.m. to 4:30 p.m.
+Appointments are available Monday through Friday from 8:00 a.m.
+4:30 p.m.

 A check or cash to pay the filing fee.
 The Board does not accept credit cards.
 Click here for the Board’s fee schedule.
-All fees are non-refundable, whether or not the appeal is successful or withdrawn prior to hearing.
+All fees are non-refundable, whether or not the appeal is successful or withdrawn prior to a Board hearing.

 Once an Appeal is Filed

 When an appeal is filed, Board staff will set a hearing date and briefing schedule.
-The determination holder will be informed of the appeal and in most cases, the determination that has been appealed will be suspended.
+The determination holder(s) or permit holder(s) will be informed of the appeal and in most cases, the determination or permit that has been appealed will be suspended.
 The parties are given time to prepare and submit briefs (written statements) arguing their position on the appeal for the Board’s consideration.
 Exhibits may be submitted as well.

 Board members will conduct a public hearing on the appeal, listening to arguments and testimony from the appellant(s), permit holder(s), department representative(s), and from interested neighbors and other members of the public.
 The Board then votes to either uphold the underlying departmental determination, impose conditions on the determination, or overrule the determination.
 The Board may also continue a hearing to a later date if more information or time for settlement discussions is needed.